KBrown-lab/9p21_deletion/README.md

 - Input files required for the analysis.
 - Information for accessing the WGS BAM file through dbGaP.

-The WGS data generated for sample `7646-01005` are available through dbGaP under accession:`phs004649.v1`

 Individual-level sequencing data are not included in this repository because of participant privacy and controlled-access data restrictions.
+However, they are available through dbGaP under accession:`phs004649.v1`

 ## 2. AlphaGenome prediction